ajosedev/knowledge/zettel/20220704125509-design-systems-snowflakes.md

 # Design system snowflakes

 Snowflakes are one-off components that are used sparingly, often for a single page.
-These often break out of your design system (TODO - link).
+These often break out of your design system [[20220801105616-break-out-design-system]]

 These components are vital for your overall design system health.
 It makes sense for components to exist that fulfil needs but can't initially, or won't ever be abstracted into a generic component included in a design system.